Clear Counsel Law Group

 How Can You Prevent It?

 The financial exploitation of the elderly is a serious problem, but fortunately there are steps you can take to make sure that you do not become a victim.
-Firstly, you should make sure you have trustworthy professionals who will help you manage your estate.
-CPAs and certified financial planners can help you manage your retirement accounts, but you also want to hire a reliable estate planning attorney such as one of the many at Clear Counsel.
+First, you should make sure you have trustworthy professionals who will help you manage your estate.
+CPAs and certified financial planners can help you manage your retirement accounts, but you also want to hire a reliable estate planning attorney.
 A good estate planning attorney will help you write power of attorney documents, as well as will documents.
-With their help, you can also establish trusts and structure them so that your relatives’ access to the money is controlled or limited.
+With their help, you can even establish trusts and structure them so that your relatives’ access to your bequeathed money is controlled or limited.

 When your attorney is helping you craft your power of attorney, you want to give a lot of thought to who you should give that power.
-That person is legally obligated to act in your best interests, but with the power of attorney, he or she will have the ability to manage your money without your supervision.
+That person is legally obligated to act in your best interests, but with the power of attorney, they will have the ability to manage your money without your supervision.
 That is why it is critically important that you assign power of attorney to a family member who is very trustworthy.
-Consumer Reports recommends that you give that power to a family member who is financially secure and more detached from you instead of the family members who are closest to you.
+It is recommended you give that power to a family member who is financially secure and more detached from you instead of the family members who are closest to you.
 That may reduce the risk of abuse, but it always depends on the situation.
 It is also possible to assign a separate relative or friend to monitor the person who has power of attorney and that will give you greater protection and control over the situation.

-It is also a good idea to set up most of your recurring payments as direct deposit.
+Second, it’s a good idea to set up most of your recurring payments as direct deposit.
 Payments such as those that come from pensions, Social Security, and tax refunds should go directly to your bank account.
 That will reduce the risk that someone close to you, such as a caregiver, will have access to your money.
 Finally, you can work with your bank so that recurring payments such as mortgage payments and utility bills are paid out automatically from your account.
-This will further reduce the risk that someone close you can exploit you financially.
+This further reduces the risk that someone close you can exploit you financially.

-Call the experienced staff at Clear Counsel today to set up a consultation about your legal rights and set up the documents that will help to protect you from elder financial abuse.
+Call the experienced staff at Clear Counsel Law Group today to set up a consultation about your legal rights and set up the documents that will help to protect you from elder financial abuse.